harness/developer-hub/release-notes/delegate.md

   Enable the feature flag, `CDS_BG_STAGE_SCALE_DOWN_STEP_NG` to leverage this feature.

   This is an enhancement to the Kubernetes Blue Green Stage Scale Down step.
-You can now scale down you last successful stage environment only if the primary resources exist.
+You can now scale down your last successful stage environment only if the primary resources exist.
 This enhancement helps you efficiently manage your resources, and prevent deleting the important resources.

   Make sure that the infrastructure definition of these resources and the Blue Green service are the same.
 This is necessary as Harness identifies resources from the release history, which is mapped to a release name.
 If you configure a different infrastructure definition, it might lead to scaling down important resources.